ConradMearns/capstone/Documentation/handoff.md

 Note: returning a string will print a string - this is showcased in this example.

-# Farming Simulator Next Steps TODO
+# Farming Simulator Next Steps

 - Path generation and creation needs visual tooling
 - Autopaths need visualization